LowriWilliams/LowriWilliams.github.io/content/_index.md

         - date_end: ''
           date_start: '2022-12-12'
-          icon: itsuniversity
+          icon: itsuni
-          organization: ITS University
+          organization: Institute of Technology (ITS) University
-          title: Capture the Flag - ITS University - Cardiff University
+          title: Capture the Flag - Institute of Technology (ITS) University - Cardiff University
           description: Co-organised a Capture the Flag competition for attendees from ITS University, Indonesia and Cardiff University.

         - date_end: ''